Comparative study of the 1-2 exchange symmetries in neutrino frameworks with global and local validities: Concluding remarks

+We must remark, however, that the identity of the SRP and DMP 1-2 exchange symmetries poses us a serious question.
+One can argue that the same feature must prevail to the atmospheric resonance region.
+If it is the case, since the 1-3 exchange symmetry is known to exist in the locally-valid helio-perturbation theory~\cite{Minakata:2021goi}, it must exists also in the globally-valid DMP.
+To our current knowledge, DMP does have the 1-2 symmetry but {\em not} the 1-3 exchange symmetry, and we have the problem of missing 1-3 symmetry in DMP.
+Answering this intriguing question is left for future study.

-We call the readers' attention to the fact that, despite the obvious interests, the reparametrization symmetry has not been examined in the AKT perturbation theory~\cite{Agarwalla:2013tza}.
-The request would become much higher when we look for the 1-3 exchange symmetry, because the Hamiltonian is diagonalized first in the 1-2 and then the 1-3 rotations in the AKT formalism.
-It means, as far as the matrix multiplication structure is concerned, DMP's 1-2 exchange symmetry corresponds to the AKT's 1-3 exchange symmetry.
-It suggests that AKT could be the right way to approach the 1-3 exchange symmetry.
+We note that, despite the obvious interests, the Rep symmetry has not been examined in the AKT perturbation theory~\cite{Agarwalla:2013tza}, the alternative globally-valid framework.
+Need for investigating symmetry in this theory becomes higher as we face the 1-3 symmetry problem, because the Hamiltonian is diagonalized first in the 1-2 and then the 1-3 rotations in the AKT formalism.
+It means that, as far as the matrix multiplication structure is concerned, DMP's 1-2 exchange symmetry corresponds to the AKT's 1-3 exchange symmetry.
+It suggests that AKT could be the better way to approach the 1-3 exchange symmetry.

-As described in ref.~\cite{Minakata:2022yvs}, our research field of the symmetry in neutrino oscillation is still in its infancy with only less than two years of SF search for the reparametrization symmetry.
-Naturally there exist many unanswered, difficult questions: \begin{itemize}
+As described in ref.~\cite{Minakata:2022yvs}, our research field of the symmetry in neutrino oscillation is still in its infancy with only less than two years of SF search for the Rep symmetry.
+Naturally there exist many difficult and unanswered questions.
+They include: \begin{itemize}

-\item How big is the reparametrization symmetry in a given theory?
-For a possible way of thinking, see ref.~\cite{Minakata:2022zua} for another bold proposal.
+\item How big is the Rep symmetry in a given theory?
+For a possible way of thinking, see ref.~\cite{Minakata:2022zua} for a bold conjecture.

 \item What is the reason why the symmetries exist?
 Does their existence universal in any reasonable theory of neutrino evolution?

 \end{itemize} We hope that we will be able to grasp hints for answering some of these questions in the near future.